cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

 ## Choice of Hash Function

 It is RECOMMENDED to align the strength of the chosen hash function to the strength of the chosen signature algorithm.
+For example, when signing with ECDSA using P-256 and SHA-256, use SHA-256 to hash the payload.

 # IANA Considerations